View Document Text

 lead to or give the appearance of unethical business conduct.

-The Code is designed to, among other things, provide reasonable assurance that the personal
+The Code is designed to provide reasonable assurance that employees’ personal securities

-securities transactions, activities and interests of our employees will not interfere with making
+transactions, activities and interests do not interfere with acting in the best interests of advisory

-Our firm and/or individuals associated with our firm buy and sell securities for their personal
+Our firm and associated persons buy and sell securities for personal accounts that are the same

-accounts identical to or different from those recommended to our clients.
-Further, any related
+as or different from those recommended to clients.
+In some instances, related persons transact

 receive more favorable prices.
-To monitor this conflict, Accredited requires employees to report
+To address this risk, employees must report personal investment

 Accredited staff engage in business activities outside of Accredited.
 For example, staff serve on